-In addition, the Florida Paddling Trails Association website offers valuable information about the trail, including downloadable satellite-view maps, navigation files, an Interactive Trail map, Trail FAQs, the CT Registry, and links to blogs from past and sometimes current thru paddlers.
+In addition, the Florida Paddling Trails Association offers valuable information about the trail, including links to blogs from past and sometimes current thru paddlers.
 Some of the information is only available to members.
 The purchase of navigational charts, available at most marine supply stores, is also recommended.

 Reservations and Permits.
 Maintaining the circumnavigational trail is a low-budget operation that largely depends upon volunteers, so there is no central permitting/reservation body for the trail.
 Where required, permits and reservations must be obtained from the many parks and private businesses along the trail.
 These may be found by perusing the segment trail guides.
 Many motels and state park and private campgrounds, especially in central and south Florida and in the Keys during peak seasons (holidays and early spring), require advance reservations in order to be assured a spot.
 Bring a cell phone and call ahead as soon as you have a good idea of your schedule.
+Regarding the Big Bend portion of the trail managed by the Florida Fish and Wildlife Conservation Commission (Aucilla River to the town of Suwannee, part of segment 6), free permits are required and can be reserved online.